TBarnhart2/DnD/content/DM Notes/ChatGPT Campaign Overview.md

 From Act 2 on, all characters will be tied to an Aetherborn group.
 This tie will be visible, as everyone will now have vein-like tattoos with a color corresponding to the group they're from.
 Each group has a general demeanor, but not all people fit that demeanor (but almost all people will).
 The groups are the following:

 **Sunborn:**
 A more "noble" group, they fit their name.
 Generally friendly and kind to others, and very successful.
 Hated by other jealous groups.
 Sunborns have a bright yellow tattoo.
+Sensei Ugi is a Sunborn

 **Shadowborn:**
 The "evil" group, they orchestrated the Act 1 world destruction event.
 Razor is the head of this group, and Korruk is part of this group.
 They have been largely hidden.
 Although they are "evil", they always have reasons for their actions, and their reasons are never outlandish.
 Shadowborns have a deep black tattoo